English terms with diacritical marks: Words imported from other languages

-Loanwords, or sometimes more precisely called borrowed words, have enter the English language from other, foreign, languages by a process of naturalisation, or specifically anglicisation, which is carried out mostly unconsciously (a similar process occurs in all other languages).
-During this process there is a tendency for adapt the original word: this includes accents and other diacritics being dropped (for example French hôtel and French rôle becoming "hotel" and "role" respectively in English, or French à propos, which lost both the accent and space to become English "apropos").
+Loanwords, or sometimes more precisely called borrowed words, have entered the English language from foreign languages by a process of naturalisation, or specifically anglicisation, which is carried out mostly unconsciously (a similar process occurs in all other languages).
+During this process, there is a tendency to adapt the original word: this includes accents and other diacritics being dropped (for example French hôtel and French rôle becoming "hotel" and "role" respectively in English, or French à propos, which lost both the accent and space to become English "apropos").

 In many cases, imported words can be found in print in both their accented and unaccented versions.
 Since modern dictionaries are mostly descriptive and no longer prescribe outdated forms, they increasingly list unaccented forms, though some dictionaries, such as the Oxford English Dictionary, do not list the unaccented variants of particular words (e.g., soupçon).

 Words that retain their accents often do so to help indicate pronunciation (e.g. frappé, naïve, soufflé), or to help distinguish them from an unaccented English word (e.g. exposé vs. expose, résumé vs. resume, rosé vs. rose).
-Technical terms or those associated with specific fields (especially cooking or musical terms) are less likely to lose their accents (such as the French soupçon, façade and entrée).
+Technical terms or those associated with specific fields (especially cooking or musical terms) are less likely to lose their accents (such as the French crème brûlée, étude, façade).

 Some Spanish words with the Spanish letter ñ have been naturalised by substituting English ny (e.g., Spanish cañón is now usually English canyon, Spanish piñón is now usually English pinyon pine).
 Certain words, like piñata, jalapeño and quinceañera, are usually kept intact.
 In many instances the ñ is replaced with the plain letter n.
 In words of German origin (e.g. doppelgänger), the letters with umlauts ä, ö, ü may be written ae, oe, ue.
 This could be seen in many newspapers during World War II, which printed Fuehrer for Führer.
 However, today umlauts are usually either left out, with no e following the previous letter, or included as written in German (as in The New York Times or The Economist).
 Zurich is an exception since it is not a case of a "dropped umlaut", but is a genuine English exonym, used also in French (from Latin Turicum)—therefore it may be seen written without the umlaut even alongside other German and Swiss names that retain the umlaut.
+The German letter ß is usually replaced in English by ‘ss’.
+This is seen in names such as Pascal Groß.